lockss/lockss-daemon-docker/README.md

 ```

 ## Container Setup
+1. Log in to the Docker host as the lockss ID.
+From the home directory, clone
-1. Clone the `lockss-daemon-docker` repository:
+the `lockss-daemon-docker` repository as follows:

     ```
     git clone https://github.com/lockss/lockss-daemon-docker
+    cd lockss-daemon-docker
     git checkout user-template
     ```